 The assumed public offering price of shares of our common stock is substantially higher than the pro forma as adjusted net tangible book value per outstanding share of our common stock.
-You will incur immediate and substantial dilution of \$ per share in the pro forma as adjusted net tangible book value of shares of our common stock, based on an public offering price of \$ per share.
+You will incur immediate and substantial dilution of \$(0.12) per share in the pro forma as adjusted net tangible book value of shares of our common stock, based upon the assumed public offering price of \$4.50 per share (the closing price of our common stock on April 5, 2024 on the OTCQB).
 As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of liquidation.
-Further, investors purchasing shares of our common stock in this offering will contribute approximately % of the total amount invested by stockholders since our inception, but will own, as a result of such investment, only % of shares of our common stock outstanding immediately following this offering.
 In addition, we have outstanding options and warrants with exercise prices significantly below the public offering price.
 To the extent outstanding options and warrants are ultimately exercised, there will be further dilution of the common stock sold in this offering.
 See "Dilution" below for more information.